jacobusmmsmit/TernaryPlots.jl/README.md

 ## Work in progress:
-* Different axis scales (as opposed to just 0 to 1)
+* Different axis scales (as opposed to just 0 to 1) and ability to update ticks after definition.
 * Performance improvements and code cleanup.
 * Documentation.
 * Plotting of ternary heatmaps by overloading `heatmap` on `Ternary_Axes`.
 Users will be able to define a function of cartesian co-ordinates or ternary co-ordinates: